lg/osrun/README.md

 ### TODO

-- [ ] Native docker build for arm64
 - [ ] Pipe errors into the output
 - [ ] Get clipboard to work on noVNC
-- [ ] Try using the `fat:` drive protocol in QEMU to avoid the Samba server
 - [ ] Add support for Windows 10 / MacOS
 - [ ] Figure out if hvf acceleration is at all possible for MacOS
 - [ ] Support stdin into the VM